quality icon

 Average car insurance cost in Idaho by city

-If you’re located in cities like Rexburg, Pocatello, or Idaho Falls, you may face higher premiums due to dense traffic, higher accident rates, and an increased chance of theft or damage.
+Cities like Rexburg, Pocatello, or Idaho Falls tend to have higher premiums due to heavier traffic, more frequent accidents, and a greater risk of theft or damage.

 CityAverage annual cost